chef/chef-web-docs/chef_master/source/config_rb_client.rst

 ``data_collector.raise_on_failure``
    When enabled the chef-client will raise an error if it is unable to successfully POST to the data collector server.
 Default value: ``false``.

+``default_attribute_blacklist``
+   A hash  that blacklists ``default`` attributes, preventing blacklisted attributes from being saved.

+   New in Chef Client 13.0.

 ``default_attribute_whitelist``
-   A Hash that whitelists ``default`` attributes, preventing non-whitelisted attributes from being saved.
+   A hash  that whitelists ``default`` attributes, preventing non-whitelisted attributes from being saved.

+   New in Chef Client 13.0.

 ``diff_disabled``
    Cause the chef-client to create a diff when changes are made to a file.
 Default value: ``false``.